rambler-digital-solutions/render-react/README.md

+### Work in progress, please beware.

 ## Overview
 This gem renders [React](https://facebook.github.io/react/) components into your views!

 It's plain Ruby so you can use it with almost every Ruby framework out there.

 ## Design
-It uses [V8 engine](https://developers.google.com/v8/) as dynamic library to render JavaScript.
-When your application loads React components are discovered, compiled from ES6 to ES5 and loaded into memory.
+It uses [V8 engine](https://developers.google.com/v8/) as dynamic library for JavaScript execution.
+On application load React components are discovered, compiled from ES6 to ES5 and executed into memory.
 When you call `render_react` from your view - rendering is done from preloaded components at speeds comparable to native Ruby partials.

 ## Installation
 Just add render-react to your Gemfile and you're done.